EmmaBergner/classic/README.md

 - Repeats 8 times unless user guess word before.

 ### Future features
-- I would like to add an larger word list.
-And to give the users more options and choices.
+- I would like to add larger scale of words for the users.
+- Give users more options and choices.
+- Allow users to choice different categories.

 ### Lucid Chart